mcevoypeter/tf-gh-repo/README.md

 ### Branch Protections

 The default branch is protected.
-Pull requests that target the default branch must be up-to-date before merging, and those pull requests must receive an approving review from a [codeowner][gh-codeowners].
-A pull request's approving reviews are dismissed each time a new commit is pushed.
+Pull requests that target the default branch must be up-to-date before merging.
+A pull request's reviews are dismissed each time a new commit is pushed.

 ### Merge Settings